Coconut Tree (song)

 "Coconut Tree" is a song by Swedish-Congolese singer-songwriter Mohombi from his debut album MoveMeant, and featuring vocals from American singer Nicole Scherzinger.
 It was released on April 15, 2011 as a digital download in Sweden.
-The song was written by RedOne, AJ Junior, Mohombi, Bilal "The Chef", Jimmy Joker, Beatgeek and was produced by RedOne.
-It peaked to number 8 on the Swedish Singles Chart.
+The song was written by RedOne, AJ Junior, Mohombi, Bilal "The Chef", Jimmy Joker, and Beatgeek and was produced by RedOne.
+It peaked at number 8 on the Swedish Singles Chart.

 Music video

-A music video to accompany the release of "Coconut Tree" was first released onto YouTube on May 31, 2011 and the video is directed by Director X.
+A music video to accompany the release of "Coconut Tree" was first released onto YouTube on May 31, 2011, and the video is directed by Director X.